About Me

 Qiu, M., & Johns, B. T. (2020).
 Semantic diversity in paired-associate learning: Further evidence for the information accumulation perspective of cognitive aging.
 Psychonomic Bulletin & Review, 27(1), 114-121.

 Qiu, M., & Park, J. (2019).
 Artificial error generation with fluency filtering.
-In Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications (pp. 87-91).
+Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications, 87-91.

 Qiu, M., Chen, X., Liu, M., Parvathala, K., Patil, A., & Park, J. (2019).
 Improving precision of grammatical error correction with a cheat sheet.
-In Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications (pp. 240-245).
+Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications, 240-245.

 Conference Presentations and Posters

 Qiu, M., & Castro, N. (2021, October).
-Comparing semantic networks of early vocabulary across languages.
-Talk to be presented at Complexity and Cognition: Satellite Symposium at the Conference on Complex Systems 2021.
+Comparing semantic networks of early vocabulary across languages [Conference presentation].
+Complexity and Cognition: Satellite Symposium at the Conference on Complex Systems 2021.

 Qiu, M., & Johns, B. T. (2018, November).
-Memory searching pathway underlying verb fluency.
-Poster presented at the Annual Convention of the American Speech-Language-Hearing Association, Boston, MA.
+Memory searching pathway underlying verb fluency [Poster presentation].
+Annual Convention of the American Speech-Language-Hearing Association, Boston, MA, United States.